- Oops!Something went wrong.Please try again later.

 Resulting Issuer Insiders

-Upon completion of the Proposed Transaction, it is anticipated that the following individuals will serve as officers of the Resulting Issuer:
+Upon completion of the Proposed Transaction, it is anticipated that the following individuals will serve as directors and officers of the Resulting Issuer:

-Adam Rock – Corporate Secretary.
-Mr. Rock is a partner of Nerland Lindsey LLP, a Canadian law firm, where he practices corporate law with a focus on securities and mergers and acquisitions.
-His clients include private corporations, public companies, and investments funds.
-Mr. Rock holds a law degree from the University of Toronto and is called to the bar in the Province of Alberta.
+Adam Rock, Director – Mr. Rock is a partner of Nerland Lindsey LLP, a Canadian law firm, and has practiced corporate law, with a focus on corporate finance and mergers and acquisitions, since 2006.
+Mr. Rock holds an LLB from the University of Toronto and is called to the bar in the Province of Alberta.

 Arm’s Length Negotiations